World: Islam

 In Islam, the term "dunya" is used for the world.
 Its meaning is derived from the root word "dana", a term for "near".
-It is mainly associated with the temporal, sensory world and earthly concerns, i.e. with this world in contrast to the spiritual world.
-Some religious teachings warn of our tendency to seek happiness in this world and advise a more ascetic lifestyle concerned with the afterlife.
-But other strands in Islam recommend a balanced approach.
+It is associated with the temporal, sensory world and earthly concerns, i.e. with this world in contrast to the spiritual world.
+Religious teachings warn of a tendency to seek happiness in this world and advise a more ascetic lifestyle concerned with the afterlife.
+Other strands in Islam recommend a balanced approach.